A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Introduction

 \section{Introduction}

+Clinical trials first demonstrate the efficacy of a vaccine in controlled settings; however, once vaccines are rolled out, jurisdictions may diverge from the tested protocol, and the vaccine is used on a broader population than in the clinical trials.
+Consequently, there is a rapid demand for observational analyses to assess the effectiveness of vaccines across heterogeneous populations and over extended periods.
 The test-negative design (TND) is an observational study design that recruits care-seeking individuals who meet a standard clinical case definition, aiming to estimate the effectiveness of vaccination in guarding against disease outcomes resulting from an infectious disease of interest \citep{jackson2013test, lipsitch2016observational}.
-It was initially proposed to assess the effectiveness of seasonal influenza vaccines \citep{skowronski2007estimating}, increasingly formalized by \cite{jackson2013test,foppa2013case, dean2019re, sullivan2016theoretical} and others, and was employed globally to evaluate vaccine effectiveness (VE) against COVID-19 caused by emerging SARS-CoV-2 variants \citep{ dean2021covid} in addition to VE against seasonal influenza, rotavirus, and dengue fever \citep{ boom2010effectiveness,anders2018awed}.
+It was initially proposed to assess the effectiveness of seasonal influenza vaccines \citep{skowronski2007estimating}, increasingly formalized by Jackson and Nelson (2013)\cite{jackson2013test}; Foppa et al. (2013)\cite{foppa2013case}; Dean (2019)\cite{dean2019re}; Sullivan et al. (2016)\cite{sullivan2016theoretical} and others, and was employed globally to evaluate vaccine effectiveness (VE) against COVID-19 caused by emerging SARS-CoV-2 variants \citep{ dean2021covid} in addition to VE against seasonal influenza, rotavirus, and dengue fever \citep{ boom2010effectiveness,anders2018awed}.
 Distinct from the case-control study, the TND typically involves the recruitment of participants with a common symptom presentation who are being tested for the infectious disease in question.
-The “cases” are defined as participants who test positive for the target infection and “controls” are those who test negative, with the latter presumably afflicted by some other, non-target, infectious disease.
-The TND offers advantages in terms of speed and cost-effectiveness and has the potential to account for unobserved confounding by healthcare-seeking behaviour between vaccinated and unvaccinated subjects \citep{jackson2006evidence, jackson2013test}.
-Nonetheless, this design is still prone to several potential biases, including confounding and collider bias \citep{sullivan2016theoretical, li2023double}.
+The “cases” are defined as participants who test positive for the target infection, and the “controls” are those who test negative, with the latter presumably afflicted by some other, non-target, infectious disease.